jeppevammenkristensen/auto-spectre/README.md

 You can control whether or not you want a status bar(spinner) to run when the method is called.
 This is done by setting the `UseStatus` property to true and adding text to the `StatusText` property.
 Both are required.
 The choice was that it was more intuitive that the status will be displayed by having two properties instead of StatusText being optional.
 You can control the spinner type and style by using the `SpinnerType` and `SpinnerStyle` properties.

 The spinner type is set by using the `SpinnerKnownTypes` this has been generated from the KnownTypes.
 Custom spinner types are not possible.
 Alternatively you can generate the status inside the method, and thereby allowing you all the flexibility you want.

+## BreakAttribute

+The break attribute has much of the same functionality as the TaskStepAttribute.
+The difference is that it will break/exit the current prompting and return to the caller if a condition is met.
+It has the same properties as the TaskStepAttribute except for Title.
+And unlike the TaskStepAttribute it is required to have a valid condition defined.

 ## Collections strategy